grosser/parallel_tests/Readme.md

     -t, --type [TYPE]                test(default) / rspec / cucumber
-        --non-parallel               execute same commands but do not in parallel, needs --exec --chunk-timeout [TIMEOUT]    timeout before re-printing the output of a child-process -v, --version                    Show Version
+        --non-parallel               execute same commands but do not in parallel, needs --exec --chunk-timeout [TIMEOUT]    timeout before re-printing the output of a child-process --no-symlinks                Do not traverse symbolic links to find test files -v, --version                    Show Version
     -h, --help                       Show this.